rails/rails/guides/source/routing.md

 This will route to the `Admin::UserPermissions` controller.

-NOTE: Only the directory notation is supported. specifying the controller with ruby constant notation (eg. `:controller => 'Admin::UserPermissions'`) can lead to routing problems and results in a warning.
+NOTE: Only the directory notation is supported.
+Specifying the controller with ruby constant notation (eg. `:controller => 'Admin::UserPermissions'`) can lead to routing problems and results in a warning.